 - Ideal for people who do not like closed kitchens

-- Allows free movement in front of the counter
+- Allows free movement to and from the counter

-So, after you get an understanding of all the layouts, you will probably wonder which one is the best for you.
-So we are going to break it down for you.
+Now that you have an understanding of what these kitchen layouts have to offer, you might wonder which one is the best for you.
+Let us help break it down for you:

-- If you have ample space in your kitchen and you are going to hack it completely, we recommend that you get an L-shaped or a U-shaped layout.
+- If you have ample space in your kitchen and are planning to hack the walls completely, we recommend getting an L-shaped or a U-shaped layout.

-- If you are low on space, then you must consider a G-shaped or a peninsula kitchen.
+- For homes that are low on space, consider using a G-shaped or a peninsula kitchen layout.